zloeber/NLogModule/release/NLogModule/docs/Write-Warning.md

 ### System.String

 ### System.String
-You can pipe a string that contains the warning to Write-Warning.
+You can pipe a string that contains the warning to Write-Warning .

 ## OUTPUTS